linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

     ![Standard Plugins](/docs/assets/jenkins/jenkins-standard-plugins.png)

-4. Once the plugin installation finishes you will be asked to create a new administrative user:
+4. When the plugin installation finishes, you will be asked to create a new administrative user:

     ![First Admin User](/docs/assets/jenkins/jenkins-admin-user.png)